axvr/vivid.vim/README.md

 ## Quick Start

-See the [Vivid wiki] for more information, examples and a [FAQ].
+See the [Vivid wiki] for more information, examples and the [FAQ].

 ### [Dependencies](https://github.com/axvr/Vivid.vim/wiki/Installing-Vivid#what-dependencies-does-vivid-require)

-[Vivid] requires that the [Git] VCS is installed on your system, including [Vim] (8.0+) or [Neovim].
+Vivid requires that the [Git] VCS is installed on your system, and [Vim]
+\(8.0+\) or [Neovim].

-**NOTE:** Vivid only works with Git managed plugins.
-If you must have support for other VCSs and archives create an extension to add these features to Vivid.
+**NOTE**: Vivid only works with Git managed plugins.
+If you must have support for other VCSs and archives feel free to create an extension to add these features to Vivid.

 ### [Install Vivid]